- Set up a test without any variations to calibrate results

 What happens here is that an experiment may reach statistical significance purely by chance.
-Statistical inference is probabilistic (is about the chance of something happening), which here means it's not possible to report a result with absolute certainty; as with any experimental process, there will always be some percentage of outcomes that turn out to be anomalies, because an experiment calculates results on a random sample from the population of all visitors to your page.
-In order to identify any variation as significant, an experiment must at some point make a judgment call on how large of a trend is indicative of a true difference.
+Statistical inference is probabilistic (in other words, it's about the chance of something happening), which here means it's not possible to report a result with absolute certainty.
+As with any experimental process, there will always be some percentage of outcomes that turn out to be anomalies, because an experiment calculates results on a random sample from the population of all visitors to your page.
+To identify any variation as significant, an experiment must at some point make a judgment call on how large of a trend is indicative of a true difference.
 And so a large-enough fake trend can make experiments look like there may be a true difference when none actually exists.
 This trade-off, between identifying more trends with significant results and seeing more errors, is controlled by the significance level.

 Our Statistical Approach

 We use a modified “p-value” to report statistical confidence, with a threshold of 0.1 (reported as a “90% statistical significance.”)
 Statistical significance is a project-level setting that can be adjusted up or down.
 You many want to adjust it based on your comfort level with statistical error—in a 90% statistical significance scenario, you have a 1 in 10 chance of falsely declaring a variation as a winner or loser when the variation actually has no impact.
 This holds true for an A/A test as well—even when there is no difference, there’s a small chance that a result can be reported based on underlying trends in experiment data.